-3.2 Identifying Your Equipment Type
+3.2 Identifying your equipment type.

 There are a number of variants of the iBA test system.
-The unit this manual applies to is the iBA A,B,C and D series Systems, See Figure 2, Figure 3, Figure 4 and Figure 5.
-Comprising a PC running Version 12.35.1 of the PIM Server or later which should run at start up, connected to the iBA identified by serial number on the rear of the unit.
+The unit this manual applies to is the iBA A and B series Systems, See Figure 2 and Figure 3.
+Comprising a PC running Version 12.18.0 of the PIM Server or later which should run at start up, connected to the iBA identified by serial number on the rear of the unit.
 Controlled by the Chrome web browser also installed on the PC and set as default browser.

-Figure 6 Typical System Label (Sample Only)
+Figure 4 Typical System Label (sample only)

-Your unique QR code will link you to the product datasheet, test result data, calibration certificate and CE declaration of confirmity for your product.
+Your unique QR code will link you to the product datasheet, test result data and calibration certificate for your product.